getkwara-people/recruitment-kata-ruby/README.md

 Please add a quick explanation in a separate README file where you clarify your general approach.
 Feel free to add your feedback to this coding challenge as well.

+Once finished please:

+1. upload master to a private repo under your personal Github profile
+2. open a PR against it with your solution
+3. transfer the ownership of the repo to the account of the person you were in contact with (ask us in case you are unsure about this)

 If you have any question just write us an email and we will reply as soon as possible.

 Good luck!